cta-observatory/protopipe/README.md

 The following instructions refer to local use of protopipe, which doesn't involve the use of the DIRAC computing grid (ignore the grid.yaml configuration file).

+Before starting to use protopipe, you have to place your working environment inside the one you created at the beggining:

+          conda activate protopipe

-A typical workflow consists in:
+Then, a typical workflow consists in:

  1. create an analysis parent folder with the auxiliary script create_dir_structure.py
  2. prepare the configuration files
     1. copy the example YAML configuration files in the relative subfolders
     2. edit them for the particular needs of your analysis
  3. build a model for energy estimation